NADER, Ralph (1934- )

 NAPOLEON BONAPARTE (1769-1821)

-Although Napoleon helped pervert the course of development of the French Revolution, his civil control of Europe curing a crucial period helped further the transformation of many feudal traditions and relationships into more modern bourgeois institutions.
+The revolutionary Jacobin leadership in the French Revolution abolished slavery in the French colonies in 1794, but Napoleon reinstituted slavery there in 1802.
+But although Napoleon helped pervert the course of development of the French Revolution, his civil control of Europe during a crucial period helped further the transformation of many feudal traditions and relationships into more modern bourgeois institutions.

 NAPOLEON — Russian Campaign of 1812

 A disastrous military campaign by Napoleon against Russia during which most of his invading army was destroyed.

 The famous graphic at the right, by Charles Joseph Minard, provides a great deal of information about the campaign.
 “Beginning at the left on the Polish-Russian border near the Niemen, the thick band shows the size of the army (422,000 men) as it invaded Russia.
 The width of the band indicates the size of the army at each position.
 In September, the army reached Moscow with 100,000 men.
 The path of Napoleon’s retreat from Moscow in the bitterly cold winter is depicted by the dark lower band, which is tied to temperature and time scales.
 The remains of the Grande Armée struggled out of Russia with 10,000 men.
 Minard’s graphic tells a rich, coherent story with its multivariate data, far more enlightening than just a single number bouncing along over time.
 Six variables are plotted: the size of the army, its location on a two-dimensional surface, direction of the army’s movement, and temperature on various dates during the retreat from Moscow.
 It may well be the best statistical graphic ever drawn.” —Edward Tufte